Home » Mariah Edwards, 17: Suspected To Be Victim Of Serial Killer

-Pierce was also reportedly investigated in connection to the death of 17-month-old Jordan Woods, a child that died after going into a diabetic coma.
-It was determined by physicians that Jordan’s cause of death was neglect.
+Pierce was also reportedly investigated in connection to the death of 17-month-old Jordan Woods, a child who died after going into a diabetic coma.
+Physicians determined that Jordan’s cause of death was neglect.
 Authorities suspect that Pierce may be involved in other crimes.

 “We would like to hear from anyone out there who has had previous contact with Pierce or any other young woman who may have been potential victims, or any families who are missing a loved one,” said Alvarez years ago.
 Pierce’s mother refused to believe that her son was involved in the murders.

 “He’s the child of my womb.
 I think I would know if my child was a murderer,” Esther Pierce-Pearson previously told the Chicago Tribune.
 In 2011, she told ABC 7 News, “He keep telling me, he’s innocent.
 What is a mother to do if your child says, ‘Mom, I never murdered anybody.’
 I’m a mother.
 What can I do.”

 Pierce was reportedly found guilty of two murders and sentenced to 60 years in prison.

 “Be careful.
 Make sure that you watch your children; your girls, especially your daughters, every chance you get” said Helena Johnson, victim Kiara Windom’s mother.
 “If they on the phone, they on the chat lines, get them off the chat lines.
 The chat lines is not a joke.
 It’s not a game.
 You never know who you will meet.
 Your child will come up missing like mine.”